cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 })
 ```

-This is the commonly reached for equivalent of Selenium's `getText()` method, which returns the innerText of a visible element.
+This is the equivalent of Selenium's `getText()` method, which returns the innerText of a visible element.

 ## {% fa fa-angle-right %} How do I get an input's value?